x

 The home run was Stanton's third of the series and 15th of his playoff career, tying him with Babe Ruth and teammate Aaron Judge on the all-time list.
 He took advantage of a 94 mph fastball up in the zone, which was 2 mph slower than Smith's average fastball this year.

-It was also only the second homer Smith has allowed in his big league career, with the first coming way back on June 18.
+It was also only the second homer Smith has allowed in his big-league career, with the first coming way back on June 18.

 After the Guardians fought back to make it a 6-6 game, manager Stephen Vogt called upon Clase to maintain the tie, one night after he gave up back-to-back homers to Judge and Stanton.
 The Yankees didn't exactly use the long ball this time, but instead peppered Clase with bleeders and liners before regaining the lead on an Alex Verdugo grounder that plated Jon Berti.
 Gleyber Torres then added an insurance run with a single to center before Clase got out of a bases-loaded jam.

-Clase has now yielded eight earned runs in seven innings this postseason after giving up only five during the regular season.
+Clase has now yielded eight earned runs in seven innings this postseason after giving up only five during the entire regular season.
 He's also been responsible for two of Cleveland's playoff losses, matching his total for all of 2024.

 Clase and Smith's off nights were compounded by the struggles of Gavin Williams, who looked rusty making his first start since Sept.
-22. The former first-round pick walked Torres to begin the game before allowing a two-run home run to Soto, and Austin Wells followed with a solo blast in the second that gave New York an early 3-1 cushion.
+22. The former first-round pick walked Torres to begin the game before allowing a two-run home run to Juan Soto, and Austin Wells followed with a solo blast in the second that gave New York an early 3-1 cushion.

 Yet in shades of Thursday's back-and-forth battle that ended with David Fry's walk-off home run, the Guardians refused to quit, unleashing an offensive onslaught in the seventh against Game 3 loser Clay Holmes that closed the gap to 6-5.
 With the tying and go-ahead runs on base, Yanks manager Aaron Boone turned to Mark Leiter Jr., who had just been added to the ALCS roster following an injury to Ian Hamilton.

 Fry was the one who wound up tying things up on an infield single off Leiter to score Bo Naylor.
-José Ramírez and Josh Naylor also recovered from their recent slumps by combining for four hits (two of them doubles) and five RBIs, and Steven Kwan also scored three times.
+José Ramírez and Josh Naylor also recovered from their recent slumps by combining for four hits (two of them doubles) and five RBIs, and Steven Kwan scored three times.

 The Yanks got four innings from rookie Luis Gil, in action for the first time since Sept.
 28. Instead of closer Luke Weaver, Boone turned to Tommy Kahnle to get the last three outs in the ninth, and after Noel and Andrés Giménez got aboard to bring the winning run to the plate, he retired both Bo Naylor and Brayan Rocchio to earn his first postseason save since 2017.